GoogleChrome/web.dev/src/site/content/en/fast/prioritize-resources/index.md

 Not every byte that is sent down the wire to the browser has the same degree of importance, and the browser knows this.
-Browsers have heuristics that attempt to make a best-guess at the most important resources to load first — such as CSS before scripts and images.
+Browsers have heuristics that attempt to make a best-guess at the most important resources to load first—such as CSS before scripts and images.

 That said, as with any heuristic, it doesn't always work out;
 the browser might make the wrong decision,